core-wg/oscore/draft-ietf-core-object-security.md

 # Security Considerations {#sec-considerations}

+An overview of the security properties is given in {{overview-sec-properties}}.

 ## End-to-end protection

 In scenarios with intermediary nodes such as proxies or gateways, transport layer security such as (D)TLS only protects data hop-by-hop.
 As a consequence, the intermediary nodes can read and modify information.
 The trust model where all intermediary nodes are considered trustworthy is problematic, not only from a privacy perspective, but also from a security perspective, as the intermediaries are free to delete resources on sensors and falsify commands to actuators (such as "unlock door", "start fire alarm", "raise bridge").
 Even in the rare cases where all the owners of the intermediary nodes are fully trusted, attacks and data breaches make such an architecture brittle.

 (D)TLS protects hop-by-hop the entire message.
 OSCORE protects end-to-end all information that is not required for proxy operations (see {{protected-fields}}).
 (D)TLS and OSCORE can be combined, thereby enabling end-to-end security of the message payload, in combination with hop-by-hop protection of the entire message, during transport between end-point and intermediary node.
-The CoAP messaging layer, including header fields such as Type and Message ID, as well as CoAP message fields Token and Token Length may be changed by a proxy and thus cannot be protected end-to-end.
+In particular when OSCORE is used with HTTP, the additional TLS protection of HTTP hops is recommended, e.g. between an HTTP endpoint and a proxy translating between HTTP and CoAP.

+The consequences of unprotected message fields is analysed in {{unprot-fields}}.
 Error messages occurring during CoAP processing are protected end-to-end.
 Error messages occurring during OSCORE processing are not always possible to protect, e.g. if the receiving endpoint cannot locate the right security context.
 It may still be favorable to send an unprotected error message, e.g. to prevent extensive retransmissions, so unprotected error messages are allowed as specified.
 Similar to error messages, signaling messages are not always possible to protect as they may be intended for an intermediary.
 Applications using unprotected error and signaling messages need to consider the threat that these messages may be spoofed.

 ## Security Context Establishment